tottawang/spring-integration/README.md

 # spring-integration

 ### Description
-This sample is to use Spring integration features.
-Based on a number lets say 150, it will transform to a list contains the itself and next 5 numbers (total 5 numbers), Splitter will split the message payload to 5 separate messages and finally filter will try to filer out those odd numbers.
-The pipeline is not very practical just try to make transform, split and filter work together.
+This sample is to use Spring integration features like transform, split and filter.
+The pipeline is not very practical just try to make them work together.

 ### Run and build
 Step-1: